18F/Sendak/README.md

 # Sendak, or Infrastructure-as-a-service-as-a-service

-Sendak was originally built for [18F](https://18f.gsa.gov) to manage its provisioning process for Amazon Web Services.
+Sendak was built for the [18F](https://18f.gsa.gov) DevOps team to manage its projects, users, and deployment processes across Amazon Web Services.

 Sendak lets teams specify **projects**, which can be linked to: